javierlopezdeancos/my-typescript-solid-examples/src/O.md

   new Car("Peugeot", "Yellow")
 ];

-// this function is not ready to extend another brand into cars array,
-// then we should modify
-// with other if printAveragePriceWrong funtion. export function printAveragePriceWrong(cars: Car[]): void {
+export function printAveragePriceWrong(cars: Car[]): void {
   for (let c = 0; c <= Car.length; c++) {
     const car = cars[c];